viperleed/viperleed/doc/content/calc/files/input/vibrocc.rst

 OUT/VIBROCC
 -----------

+After executing a search, the VIBROCC file found in the OUT folder contains the vibration amplitudes and occupations of the best-fit structure found during the (last) search (i.e., the one with the smallest |R factor|).
+If atoms in the same site were allowed to vary independently, the vibrations and occupations written for each site will be the average, and values for the single atoms will be written as search offsets.

 When VIBROCC is :ref:`automatically generated<vibrocc_auto>` during
 :ref:`initialization`, the resulting VIBROCC file is stored in the OUT folder.

-After executing a search, the VIBROCC file found in the OUT folder contains instead the vibration amplitudes and occupations of the best-fit structure found during the (last) search (i.e., the one with the smallest |R factor|).
-If atoms in the same site were allowed to vary independently, the vibrations and occupations written for each site will be the average, and values for the single atoms will be written as search offsets.

 .. note::
     A non-halted execution (i.e., one where :ref:`halting` was set to a